Gluten Free Shortbread Cookies can be made as bar cookies. Simple, and there's only one trick.

-Hi, it’s Lois at Recipe Idea Shop, telling you about a simple Gluten Free Shortbread Cookies recipe that contains only three ingredients.
-It’s scrumptious and I use this recipe for my Chocolate Cherry Squares and the pie crust in my Coconut Cream Pie.
+Whether you want to make Gluten Free Shortbread Cookies or use wheat flour in your cookies, the recipe contains only three ingredients.
+It's scrumptious and melt-in-your-mouth amazing.
+I use this recipe for my Chocolate Cherry Squares.
+There's only one simple trick.

 - Cream the butter and sugar.